-Amplify ELA is a blended curriculum designed specifically for grades 6–8.
+Amplify ELA is a blended literacy curriculum designed specifically for grades 6–8.
 The heart of every lesson is the text.
-We enable teachers to teach skills through texts and develop their students’ muscles for building meaning through reading.
+Our core English Language Arts curriculum enables teachers to teach skills through texts and develop their students’ muscles for building meaning through reading.
 With Amplify ELA, students learn to attack any complex text and make observations, grapple with interesting ideas, and find relevance for themselves.

 Year at a glance